-Ultrasonic Velocity Profiler
+Ultrasonic Velocity Profilers and Velocimeters

-DOP 5000 + UDOP incl.
+DOP 5000 + UDOP software included

-• Ready for channel extension
+• Ready for channel extensions

 • Easy to synchronize